ibuttimer/rock-paper-scissors-xtreme/README.md

 # Rock, Paper, Scissors Xtreme

-Rock, Paper, Scissors Xtreme is am extreme veriosn of the well known Rock, Paper, Scissors.
+Rock, Paper, Scissors Xtreme is am extreme version of the well known Rock, Paper, Scissors.

 The site is aimed at game enthusiasts and procrastinators.